Internal Bra Mastopexy

 - Control of the scar around the areola

 You will experience some bruising, swelling, and redness following your procedure.
 Drains are placed for five to seven days to minimize swelling.
-You might experience some mild discomfort, but oral medication will be prescribed to control any associated pain.
+You may experience some mild discomfort, but oral medication will be prescribed to control any associated pain.
 You should avoid strenuous physical activities for three to four weeks following your procedure.

 All of Dr. Kao’s patients have the option to stay at an aftercare facility following their procedure.
-Serenity is a post-surgical care facility situated just across the street from Dr. Kao’s surgical facility, and it is located in a federally and state-licensed healthcare center.
+Serenity is a post-surgical care facility situated just across the street from Dr. Kao’s surgical facility, and is located in a federally and state-licensed healthcare center.